wp-plugins/mailchimp-for-wp/readme.txt

 **Pro Features:**

-* AJAX forms (no page reload)
+* AJAX forms (no page reload, fast)
-* Multiple sign-up forms
+* Multiple sign-up forms for multiple lists
-* Creating forms is even more easy.
+* Field presets for all your list's merge tags which makes it extremely easy to create sign-up forms.
-* Premium support
+* Premium e-mail support
 * No advertisements

 [Upgrade to MailChimp for WordPress Pro now](http://dannyvankooten.com/wordpress-plugins/mailchimp-for-wordpress/)